Skip to content

 Automatically accept follow requests instead of requiring manual approval:

-from activitypub.models import FollowRequest
+from activitypub.core.models import Activity, FollowRequest

 @receiver(activity_done)